 Many are under the assumption that having cancer means one has to suffer pain as well.
 This is not true.
 According to international human rights law, relief of pain is a human right and every person should have access to pain relief.

 Pain is the most feared complication of cancer.
 Nearly 30-50% of patients with cancer suffer from pain.
 But what is really disturbing is that, in patients with terminal or advanced cancer, nearly 75 to 90% suffer from, sometimes unbearable pain.
 It has been estimated that approximately 80% of patients are diagnosed in the advanced stages of cancer and as many as 10 lakh patients require pain management.

 Thus, suffering in patients with cancer is not entirely due to physical pain.
 Psychological, social and even spiritual issues can also contribute to the suffering of patients with cancer.
-In fact, physical pain & discomfort is only the tip of the iceberg and only one of the many facets of their suffering.
+In fact, physical pain & discomfort are only the tip of the iceberg and only one of the many facets of their suffering.
 Dame Cicely Saunders, who was the founder of palliative care in the 1960s, first elucidated the concept of ‘total pain’ in patients with cancer.
 She vividly described the inseparability of physical pain from mental suffering in these patients.